OmneBonum/dsu/_posts/2021-12-04-Holding-My-Breath.md

 He wasn't wrong.

 Notwithstanding that, I entered sociology with good intentions: I felt like there was something wrong with society, and I wanted to fix it.
-It seemed that, with all our prosperity, and even with our long experience living in a democracy, Americans were still making ourselves miserable.
+It seemed that, with all our prosperity, and even with our long experience living in a democracy, we Americans were still making ourselves miserable.

 My focus on Direct Legislation grew out of my frustration with all of the social theory I was ingesting.
 I became suspicious of any effort to improve our democracy through ideological efforts.
 That's a nice way to put it.
 What I would like to say is that our go-to technique for improving democracy in America is to make ourselves a great, big, really judgmental, ideological hammer and start pounding on people's thick skulls with it.
 Not that I don't have an ideology.
 I can get judgmental with the best of them.
 I'm a human being and like anyone else I have my political opinions.
-But after a while, the hammer gets heavy.
-Really, really heavy.
+But after a while, that hammer gets so heavy.
+So very, very heavy.

 So, I asked myself, if I wanted to improve democracy without changing anyone's political beliefs how would I do it?